What Is Sintered Stone (Differences vs Granite & Quartz)

 Granite is an extremely heavy material and can be quite difficult to install yourself.
 This is generally the same for this type of material, but it is lighter, depending on the size.

 Additionally, the sintered stone has a high mechanical resistance, meaning that it has a flexural structure.
 Flexural structure relates to how much support the surface needs and how thin it can be.
-These materials can be thinner and require less support than the granite counters would need.
+These materials can be thinner and require less support than granite counters would need.

 Sintered Stone vs Quartz

-Quartz is a nonporous stone and has resistance to staining and scratching.
-The biggest difference between sintered materials and quartz stones is that it is made from natural materials, while quartz includes man-made products like resin and binders.
+Sintered stone and quartz share the quality of being man-made engineered products.
+Quartz is a nonporous stone that is resistant to staining and scratching.
+The biggest difference between sintered materials and quartz stones is that sintered materials are made from natural materials, while quartz includes man-made products like resin and binders.

 The processed stones and quartz are extremely hard, even harder than granite, with the former slightly harder than quartz.
 As mentioned, quartz is nonporous, as is the sintered stone, which is extremely hygienic and antimicrobial.
+Additionally, these materials can be selected and made in various colors.
+This is because the color can change during the manufacturing process.

-This is important because it can allow the user to have a longer overhang as well.
-Not only can they have a longer overhang, but they also can have less support as there is a lesser possibility of it breaking.
+Sintered stone is particularly useful in long applications and on islands.
+Its surface is lighter than that of other natural materials, which is important because it allows the user to have a longer overhang.
+Not only can they have a longer overhang, but they can also have less support as there is a lesser possibility of it breaking.

-1. Hi.
+Hi.
 Thank you for the info…

 Is sintered stone more expensive than quartz?
 I have a fabricator saying it will run approx. $3500 for the material vs. $1200 for quartz and doesn’t include install.
 I’m in northern NJ.